If someone ever says that to you, I want you to slap them clear across the face.

-If your English isn’t great, that’s ok (I promise it’s a hell of a lot better than my Chinese).
+If your English isn’t great, that’s ok (I promise it’s a hell of a lot better than your native language).

 But if you think it may be difficult for others to understand you, I’d suggest skipping an appearance in the video.

 7. What thumbnail should I use for my Kickstarter video?